‘LAWYERS of LUGVALIO’

 WE ARE SLAVES TO THE LAW, THAT WE MIGHT BE FREE’

-And as reviewed by David Pickup for The Law Society Gazette’s “BEST LAW BOOKS OF THE YEAR” – December 2021.
-(Or erudite Grasmere bookseller, Will Smith from SAM READ’s, for his Christmas selection in December 2021’s CUMBRIA LIFE magazine.)
+Officially launched in July 2021 at the ‘Petuaria Revisited‘ open day in Brough-on-Humber, East Yorkshire – site of the lost Roman theatre described in Clive’s MOSAIC.
+Later reviewed by David Pickup for The Law Society Gazette’s “BEST LAW BOOKS OF THE YEAR” 2021.
+Or Grasmere bookseller, Will Smith of ‘SAM READ’s, in his Christmas selection for CUMBRIA LIFE magazine.
 See:

 https://www.lawgazette.co.uk/reviews/best-law-books-of-the-year-2021/5110557.article